shantoislam6/AutoType.js/README.md

    This property for a set of changing new-text speed.

   #### 'color' property:
-  This property allows you to set inviduale color for individual text of your text array.
+  This property allows you to set individual color for individual text of your text array.

   #### 'blink' property :
   This property is optional.If you use this, you will show a blink effect.